MicrosoftDocs/office-developer-client-docs.es-ES/docs/outlook/mapi/searching-the-address-book.md

 Because address book providers can support searching for each of their containers at the basic level, at both levels, or choose not to support it at all, do not expect searching to be implemented as a standard feature.
 To determine if a particular container supports searches, attempt to establish search criteria in a call to its [IMAPIContainer::SetSearchCriteria](imapicontainer-setsearchcriteria.md) method.
 If **SetSearchCriteria** returns MAPI_E_NO_SUPPORT, the container does not support searches.

 In a container that supports searches, retrieve established criteria by calling [IMAPIContainer::GetSearchCriteria](imapicontainer-getsearchcriteria.md).
 You can also request that the user be prompted for search criteria before a container's contents table is displayed.
-Para elegir esta opción, establece la marca AB_FIND_ON_OPEN de la propiedad PR_CONTAINER_FLAGS **del** contenedor ([PidTagContainerFlags](pidtagcontainerflags-canonical-property.md)).
+Para elegir esta opción, establezca AB_FIND_ON_OPEN marca de la propiedad PR_CONTAINER_FLAGS **(** [PidTagContainerFlags](pidtagcontainerflags-canonical-property.md)).
 After the user enters the criteria, it is stored as a restriction and passed to the **SetSearchCriteria** method.
 Setting AB_FIND_ON_OPEN is particularly useful if you are using an online service or any address book provider that has a slow link to its data.

 ### <a name="to-perform-a-basic-search-in-an-address-book-container"></a>Para realizar una b�squeda b�sica en un contenedor de libreta de direcciones